tazama-lf/docs/Product/configuration-management.md

 ### Network map metadata

-The network map “header” contains metadata that describes the network map.
+The network map "header" contains metadata that describes the network map.
 The metadata includes the following attributes:

 *   `cfg` is the unique version of the network map.
 The version allows an investigator or auditor to know which version of the network map was used in a specific evaluation.